luisprmat/laravel-lang-installer/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-This package does not modify the translations, only copies them of [`laravel-lang/lang`](https://github.com/Laravel-Lang/lang/).
+This package does not modify the translations, only copies them from [`laravel-lang/lang`](https://github.com/Laravel-Lang/lang/).
 So if you want to suggest changes in the translations you can make a PR to the [`laravel-lang/lang` package](https://github.com/Laravel-Lang/lang/blob/master/docs/contributing-to-dev.md)

 ## License
 [MIT](LICENSE.md)